-Location: New York, NY
+Location: Brooklyn, New York

-Music application: In addition to organizing open-source information by issuing unique identifiers for each piece of information, MediaChain also works with artists to ensure they are paid fairly.
+MediaChain (now a part of Spotify) is a peer-to-peer, blockchain database for sharing information across different applications and organizations.
+In addition to organizing open-source information by issuing unique identifiers for each piece of information, MediaChain also works with artists to ensure they are paid fairly.
 The company issues smart contracts with musicians that directly state their royalty stipulations without the hassle of confusing third parties or contingencies.

 Location: Boston, Massachusetts

-Music application: The Open Music Initiative is exploring the use of blockchain to help identify the rightful music rights holders and originators so they can receive fair royalty payments.
+The Open Music Initiative (OMI) is a nonprofit calling for open-source protocol in the music industry.
+It explores the use of blockchain to help identify the rightful music rights holders and originators so they can receive fair royalty payments.
 The Initiative believes that blockchain can bring transparency and deeper data insights, which can help artists get fairly paid.
 They count Soundcloud, Red Bull Media and Netflix as just a few of their members.

 Location: Hong Kong, China

-Music application: The company’s blockchain platform allows for the transparent and secure peer-to-peer transfer of music.
+Musicoin is a music streaming platform that supports the creation, consumption and distribution of music in a shared economy.
+The company’s blockchain platform allows for the transparent and secure peer-to-peer transfer of music.
 Their coin, MUSIC, is a global currency that supports all trade surrounding music and music-related purchases.
-Musicoin eliminates the need for third-parties, which means that 100% of all streaming revenue goes to the artist.
+Musicoin eliminates the need for third parties, which means that 100 percent of all streaming revenue goes to the artist.

 Location: London, England